programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 * A file with the data we want to count and visualize: the *Fatal Force* database.
 * A file with data about the shapes (in this case, counties) to draw on the map: the *cartographic boundaries* file.

-We will need to add an ID field to the *Fatal Force* database in order to match the records from these two files.
-Many datafiles will already have this field, but this lesson will walk through how to add it, should the information be missing.
+We will need to add an ID field -- a FIPS numbber -- to the *Fatal Force* database in order to match the records from these two files.
+Many datafiles with county-level data will include the FIPS number, but this lesson will walk through how to add it.

-Additionally, while this will show how to map data based on county geographies, if the *cartographic boundary* file has other boundaries (such as census tracts or police precincts), the same basic steps would be followed -- but the map that would be produced would reflect these different geometries.
+While this lesson will demonstrate how to map data based on county geographies, if the *cartographic boundary* file has other boundaries (such as census tracts or police precincts), the same basic steps would be followed -- but the map that would be produced would reflect these different geometries.

 ## Fatal Force Data
 The *Washington Post*'s "Fatal Force" data is the data to be counted and visualized.
 The *Post* provides [documentation](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/fatal-force-database-README.md) about the data in the database.